Many things in life always sound better in theory.

 - Why am I stressed right now?

 To answer those questions, I keep a journal.
 If you’re a regular reader of my blog, you know I’m a big advocate of journaling.
 I also wrote an article about my journaling system.

 And recently, I finally discovered a pattern.
-How I feel is determined by my energy.
+How I feel is determined by my personal energy.

 - High energy?
 Good mood, feeling confident, looking forward to the future, chest up, smiling, enjoying myself, and doing whatever I like.

 - Low energy?
 Bad mood, sad, afraid of the future, timid, shying away from eye contact, worrying, etc, etc.